Richard Layard, Baron Layard

-Peter Richard Grenville Layard, Baron Layard FBA (born 15 March 1934) is a British labour economist, currently working as programme director of the Centre for Economic Performance at the London School of Economics.
+Peter Richard Grenville Layard, Baron Layard FBA (born 15 March 1934) is a British labour economist, co-director of the Community Wellbeing programme at the Centre for Economic Performance at the London School of Economics, and co-editor of the World Happiness Report.
+Layard is an economist who wants public policy to be targeted at the wellbeing of the people.
+To this end he has written 6 books and some 40 articles.

-Layard was Senior Research Officer for the Robbins Committee on Higher Education.
 His work on mental health, including publishing The Depression Report in 2006, led to the establishment of the Improving Access to Psychological Therapies (IAPT) programme in England.
-He is co-editor of the World Happiness Report, with John F. Helliwell and Jeffrey Sachs.

 Family and education

 Peter Richard Grenville Layard is the son of John Layard and his wife Doris.
 He was educated at Eton College, where he was a King's scholar; at King's College, Cambridge; and at the London School of Economics.

 Work

+Layard was Senior Research Officer for the Robbins Committee on Higher Education, and later developed a reputation in the economics of education (with Mark Blaug at LSE), and in labour economics (in particular with Stephen Nickell).